ceylaneris/ceylaneris/README.md

 - 👋 Hi, I’m Ceylan.
-- 📚 I’m currently studying for my Master's degree in Data-driven Marketing (Specialization in Data Science) at Universidade Nova de Lisboa.
+- 📚 I’m currently studying for my Master's degree in Data-driven Marketing (Specialization in Data Science) at NOVA IMS.
 - 📫 You can reach me at ceylaneriss@gmail.com

 <!---